Clearing the Air

 A combustion turbine converts fuel (here, gas) into mechanical power.
 All gas-fired power plants and many industrial plants have a combustion turbine.

-Strengthened NOx Standards: Strengthened standards are needed to protect the public from NOx pollution emitted by the power sector and industrial sector.
-EPA has not updated the NOx standards for gas-fired turbines since 2006.
-Today, gas-fired turbines can produce power at emissions rates 87 percent lower than EPA's 2006 standard through use of common pollution controls.
+• Strengthened Nitrogen Oxides (NOx) Standards: Strengthened standards are needed to protect the public from NOx pollution emitted by the new power sector and industrial sources.
+EPA has not updated the NOx standards for new gas-fired turbines since 2006.
+Today, some gas-fired turbines are achieving much lower rates than EPA's 2006 standards through the use of common pollution controls and demonstrating that far greater protections are achievable.

-New Greenhouse Gas Standards: Comprehensive GHG standards are needed to protect people from greenhouse gas pollution emitted by existing gas-fired combustion turbines in the power sector.
+• New Greenhouse Gas (GHG) Standards: Comprehensive GHG standards are needed to protect people from the climate and public health effects of greenhouse gas pollution emitted by existing gas-fired combustion turbines in the power sector.
 While EPA has set GHG standards for new gas-fired combustion turbines, there are currently no GHG standards for such existing plants.

-Strengthened Hazardous Air Pollutant Standards: Strengthened standards are needed to protect people from toxic air pollution emitted by gas-fired stationary combustion turbines in the power and industrial sector.
-EPA has not updated these standards since 2004.
-Currently, the standards do not require that turbines install any controls, leaving threats to public health wide open.
-Moreover, emissions estimates for hazardous air pollutants are likely only a fraction of actual pollution from facilities.
-We need more and better data about these pollutants, and we need standards to reduce them and keep us all safe
+• Strengthened Hazardous Air Pollutant Standards: Strengthened standards are needed to protect people from toxic air pollution emitted by gas-fired combustion turbines in the power and industrial sectors.
+EPA’s list of 188 toxic air pollutants includes cancer-causing formaldehyde, benzene, mercury.
+EPA has not updated these standards for gas-fired turbines since 2004.
+Currently, the standards do not require that turbines install protective hazardous pollution controls, leaving threats to public health wide open.
+Moreover, emissions estimates for hazardous air pollutants are likely only a fraction (PDF) of the actual pollution from these facilities.
+We need greater data to better understand the extent of hazardous combustion turbine pollution, and we need more stringent pollution standards to reduce these toxic emissions and keep us all safe.

 So, what exactly is a gas-fired combustion turbine?